AntoineAssal/Postman-Challenges/Student-Expert/1-Requests/README.md

             }
         ]
 ```
-4. Set up the API key as email client then resent the `POST` request.
+4. Set up the API key as email client then resend the `POST` request.

 Returns a mismatch error since data is empty.\
 Add this to body and resend.